-COSO published Internal Control-Integrated Framework in 1992.
-It followed that in 2004 with publication of its ERM framework, Enterprise Risk Management- Integrated Framework (see Exhibits 2 and 3).
+COSO published its Internal Control-Integrated Framework in 1992.
+It followed that in 2004 with publication of its ERM framework, Enterprise Risk Management-Integrated Framework.
+That framework was updated in 2017 with Enterprise Risk Management-Integrating with Strategy and Performance (see Exhibits 3 and 4).
 As noted previously, the COSO definition of ERM is very broad.
-The ERM framework is clearly distinct from COSO's internal control framework.
-Currently, the Securities & Exchange Commission (SEC) requires that companies attest in writing that their system of internal controls over financial reporting is effective in accordance with a
+The ERM frameworks are clearly distinct from COSO's internal control framework.
+Currently, the SEC requires that companies attest in writing that their system of internal controls over financial reporting is effective in accordance with a "suitable" framework such as COSO's 1992 internal control framework.
+COSO considers the ERM framework to be much broader than internal control and controls over financial reporting.
+COSO has published additional ERM guidance on many topics including risk appetite, board risk oversight, and risk assessment.